 Ah!
 Seaweed smells from sandy caves

 The fairways undulate and ripple just as if the sea had ebbed only moments ago.
-We have to own up – this is one of our favourite links courses because the terrain is entirely natural.
-The dunes are so pronounced that you cannot help but feel humbled, the holes are varied and charming and finally, so much of the experience is memorable.
+We have to confess – this is one of our favourite links courses because the terrain is entirely natural.
+The dunes are so pronounced that you cannot help but feel humbled, the holes are varied and the experience stirs the soul.

 There are many great holes here at St Enodoc, but the 6th is a bit of a collector’s item, a hole of absolute uniqueness, a blind drive followed by a blind mid iron second shot which must carry over a confrontational sand dune called “Himalayas”.
 This stands some 100 yards out, guarding the hidden green.
 Let’s be honest, this is an enormous dune, worthy of its name, rising up over 75 feet high.
 Make sure you get your club selection right and that you strike the ball cleanly!
 The 10th is also an unusual hole, apparently one of Peter Alliss’ favourites.
 The hole follows a natural ravine and requires a solid drive from an elevated tee across a valley to a pencil thin rippling fairway below.